EtaxAustralia/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Screenshots etc.

+TODO Delete this section if not applicable.

-TODO If relevant, add some screenshots of before/after.
+TODO Add some screenshots of before/after.

 # Notes/cautions

+TODO Delete this section if not applicable.

 TODO Add any remarks that will be helpful for reviewers.
 (If inline review comments would be more helpful then please add those instead/as well.)